 What’s on the horizon for online poker?

 The latest state to legalize online gaming was Michigan, which is expected to debut sometime in 2021.
-In addition to sports betting, the bill also legalizes online casino games, DFS and online poker in MI.
+In addition to legal Michigan sports betting, the bill also legalizes online casino games, DFS and poker apps in Michigan.

 The Wolverine State’s plan to join the MSIGA is still up in the air.

 “They are writing the bill, so we will see how that goes,” he said.
 “We think everyone should be able to run (online poker), but we understand states want to take a cautious approach.
 But we are willing to do what’s necessary to prove it works.
 But it’s frustrating to see how quickly sports betting came about.”

 In recent months, the WSOP has seen player traffic increase by 54%.
 Whether that number continues to trend upward is unknown.

 “It’s hard to predict, but we are putting together new series with $4 million in guarantees in April,” Palansky said.
 “That shows we are bullish and willing to stick our neck out and anticipate (that) the demand will be there.
 But it’s hard to know, obviously this is a recreational activity, and we are cautiously optimistic that people will have more time on their hands and this is an activity to take your mind off things but also be successful and win some money.”

 As the sporting industry grapples with ways to stay active, maybe a WSOP tournament featuring Phelps, Neymar and Warne isn’t such a bad idea.
 The NBA has recently gone the video game route and announced a player only NBA2K tournament.

 Perhaps bringing together some of the most decorated athletes in the world to play poker isn’t such a bad idea.